 Recording your analytics

-In my opinion, analytics mean nothing unless you’re learning from them.
-Every month I record this information in my planner:
+Ultimately, analytics mean nothing unless you’re learning from them.
+Every month you should record information such as:

-Even if you don’t have the bandwidth to analyze your analytics every month, do make sure you’re recording them so when you do have time you can see how your numbers have changed over the months or years.
+Even if you don’t have the bandwidth to analyze your analytics every month, make sure you’re recording them.
+This way, when you do have time to review, you can see how your numbers have changed over the months or years.